Yet, the irony is we still need those past glories to inspire the newer generations to push the boundaries to do better than their predecessors.

 THE DAY A GIRL SOBBED

-However, please be assured these images and video clip are meant illustration purpose only and not other usage.)
+However, please be assured these images and video clip are meant for illustration purposes only and not other use.)

 ReplyDelete